P ≠ RP Proof

 this reducer any instance from every NP problem is like just a mere input

-to a deterministic computer program: which is
+to a deterministic computer program: what is

 important here, in fact, is that that polynomial time bound is NOT uniform,